capitalone/DataProfiler/docs/source/profiler.rst

       * kurtosis - Finds kurtosis of all values in a column

         * is_enabled - (Boolean) Enables or disables kurtosis
+      * median_abs_deviation - Finds median absolute deviation of all values in a column

+        * is_enabled - (Boolean) Enables or disables median absolute deviation
       * num_zeros - Finds the count of zeros in a column

         * is_enabled - (Boolean) Enables or disables num_zeros